LAL/trackml-library/README.md

 Dataset
 -------

-The goal of the tracking machine learning challenge is to group the recorded hits for each event into tracks, sets of hits that belong to the same initial particle.
+A dataset comprises multiple independent events, where each event contains simulated measurements of particles generated in a collision between proton bunches at the [Large Hadron Collider][lhc] at [CERN][cern].
+The goal of the tracking machine learning challenge is to group the recorded measurements or hits for each event into tracks, sets of hits that belong to the same initial particle.
 A solution must uniquely associate each hit to one track (although some hits can be left unassigned).
 The training dataset contains the recorded